hb791-dev/glycan-roberta/README.md

 - checkpoint-resume runs
 - continuation runs from `best_model`

-The main model configuration used so far is:
+The default notebook configuration currently shown in the training workflow is:

 - MLM probability: `0.15`
 - hidden layers: `6`